-Refer to Note 1 on page 171 for a further description of the Firm's accounting policies regarding consolidation of and involvement with VIEs.
+Refer to Note 1 on page 177 for a further description of the Firm's accounting policies regarding consolidation of and involvement with VIEs.

 The following table summarizes the most significant types of Firm-sponsored VIEs by business segment.
-The Firm considers a "Firm-sponsored" VIE to include any entity where: (1) JPMorgan Chase is the primary beneficiary of the structure; (2) the VIE is used by JPMorgan Chase to securitize Firm assets; (3) the VIE issues financial instruments with the JPMorgan Chase name; or (4) the entity is a JPMorgan Chase-administered asset-backed commercial paper conduit.
+The Firm considers a "Firm-sponsored" VIE to include any entity where: (1) JPMorganChase is the primary beneficiary of the structure; (2) the VIE is used by JPMorganChase to securitize Firm assets; (3) the VIE issues financial instruments with the JPMorganChase name; or (4) the entity is a JPMorganChase-administered asset-backed commercial paper conduit.

-Line of Business Transaction Type Activity 2023 Form 10-K page references Credit card securitization trusts Securitization of originated credit card receivables pages 261-262 ССВ Mortgage securitization trusts Servicing and securitization of both originated and purchased residential mortgages pages 262-264 Mortgage and other securitization trusts Securitization of both originated and purchased residential and commercial mortgages, and other consumer loans pages 262-264 CIB Multi-seller conduits Assisting clients in accessing the financial markets in a cost-efficient manner and structuring transactions to meet investor needs page 264 Municipal bond vehicles Financing of municipal bond investments pages 264-265
+Line of Business Transaction Type Activity 2024 Form 10-K page references 005 Credit card securitization trusts Securitization of originated credit card receivables pages 271-272 ССВ Mortgage securitization trusts Servicing and securitization of both originated and purchased residential mortgages pages 272-274 Mortgage and other securitization trusts Securitization of both originated and purchased residential and commercial mortgages, and other consumer loans pages 272-274 CIB Multi-seller conduits Assisting clients in accessing the financial markets in a cost-efficient manner and structuring transactions to meet investor needs page 274 Municipal bond vehicles Financing of municipal bond investments pages 274-275

-The Firm's other business segments are also involved with VIEs (both third-party and Firm-sponsored), but to a lesser extent, as follows:
+The Firm's other business segments and Corporate are also involved with VIEs (both third-party and Firmsponsored), but to a lesser extent, as follows:

 - Asset & Wealth Management: AWM sponsors and manages certain funds that are deemed VIEs.
 As asset manager of the funds, AWM earns a fee based on assets managed; the fee varies with each fund's investment objective and is competitively priced.
-For fund entities that qualify as VIEs, AWM's interests are, in certain cases, considered to be significant variable interests that result in consolidation of the financial results of these entities. - Commercial Banking: CB provides financing and lending-related services to a wide spectrum of clients, including certain third-party-sponsored entities that may meet the definition of a VIE.
-CB does not control the activities of these entities and does not consolidate these entities.
-CB's maximum loss exposure, regardless of whether the entity is a VIE, is generally limited to loans and lending-related commitments which are reported and disclosed in the same manner as any other third-party transaction. - Corporate: Corporate is involved with entities that may meet the definition of VIEs; however these entities are generally subject to specialized investment company accounting, which does not require the consolidation of investments, including VIEs.
+For fund entities that qualify as VIEs, AWM's interests are, in certain cases, considered to be significant variable interests that result in consolidation of the financial results of these entities. - Corporate: Corporate is involved with entities that may meet the definition of VIEs; however these entities are generally subject to specialized investment company accounting, which does not require the consolidation of investments, including VIEs.
 In addition, Treasury and CIO invest in securities generally issued by third parties which may meet the definition of VIEs (e.g., issuers of asset-backed securities).
 In general, the Firm does not have the power to direct the significant activities of these entities and therefore does not consolidate these entities.
 Refer to Note 10 for further information on the Firm's investment securities portfolio.

-In addition, CIB also invests in and provides financing and other services to VIEs sponsored by third parties.
-Refer to page 266 of this Note for more information on the VIEs sponsored by third parties.
+In addition, CIB also invests in and provides financing, lending-related services and other services to VIEs sponsored by third parties.
+Refer to page 276 of this Note for more information on the VIEs sponsored by third parties.